geonetwork/doc/source/administrator-guide/configuring-the-catalog/inspire-configuration.rst

 Enabling INSPIRE
 ----------------

-From the :menuselection:`admin console --> settings` user can configure INSPIRE directive support.
+From the :menuselection:`Admin console --> Settings` user can configure INSPIRE directive support.

 When enabled, the INSPIRE support activate the following: